natalieagus/50005/docs/Problem Set/09-network-security.md

 Public Key Infrastructure (PKI) allows users to verify the authenticity of entities using **digital certificates**.
 At the top of the hierarchy sits a **Certificate Authority (CA)**, whose public key is trusted implicitly.
 Every certificate issued by the CA (or by another entity with delegated signing rights) creates a **chain of trust**.

 This can be modeled as a **directed graph**, where each node represents a public key, and an edge from A to B means "A has signed B’s public key."
 A public key is considered trusted if there exists a path from the root CA to that key.
+A path means that all certificates of intermediary nodes are available.
 If no such path exists, the key and the identity it belongs to is not trusted by the system.

 For example, in the graph below: